 Why should I quit my job and work for myself?

 It’s frustrating when you need a new pack of pens or an upgraded computer, and it takes forever.
 What seems like a small ask, turns into something big.
 It can take from a few hours to a few weeks.
-This can make your Job extremely hard and takes focus away from projects that need to be finalised.
-When you’re the boss..
-Just go and buy it!
+This can make your job extremely hard and take focus away from projects that need to be finalised.
+When you’re the boss… Just go and buy it!

 Selling, marketing, Design, Admin, Finance..
 You can experience every aspect of the business or you could stick to what you love and outsource to people who love what they do.
 Either way, the decision is in your hands.
-Fiver is an excellent platform to find freelancers.
+Upwork and Fiver are excellent platforms to find freelancers.

-3. I know there is a better way to solve problems
+3. Is there a better way to solve problems at work?

 Other people often take credit for your hard work and ideas.
 If you’re lucky enough to work for a company that does exactly what you love doing and always wanted to do, you’re one of the lucky few!
 But most people find themselves working on something that was never a passion.
 Ultimately, the feeling of finding ourselves not being able to make much of a visible difference can be de-heartening.
 Especially if we work in a big corporate company and you’re just a cog in the wheel.

-Working for yourself, you can focus on your passion and do what you’ve always wanted to – you can work to your own vision.
-In your own company you can make a big difference – all the decisions and accountabilities are yours.
+Focusing on your passions and doing what you’ve always wanted to, comes hand in hand when working for yourself.
+You can work to your own vision.
+In your own company, you can make a bigger difference, all the decisions and accountabilities are yours.

 4. I crave scheduling flexibility that my current job doesn’t have